Skip to content

 Timber window prices vary more than any other material because you are choosing not just a product, but a species, a manufacturing quality, and a maintenance commitment.
 A softwood casement and a hardwood Accoya sash can differ by a factor of five for the same opening.

 All prices below are installed (supply and fitting by a FENSA or CERTASS-registered installer).
-They exclude VAT, which is currently 0% for energy-saving materials installed in residential properties until March 2027 – ask your installer to confirm this applies to your project.
+They exclude VAT, which is charged at the standard 20% rate – double glazing and timber windows are specifically excluded from the 0% energy-saving-materials relief (GOV.UK VAT Notice 708/6, s2.23).
 London and the South East typically run 20–30% above these national averages.

 Window TypeSoftwood InstalledHardwood / Accoya InstalledNotes